Anatomy

 Your Florida Orthopaedic Institute physician will manually place the ball of the upper arm bone back into the joint socket.
 This resetting of the joint is known as a closed reduction.
 Any severe pain you may have had before the closed reduction will stop almost immediately afterward.

 After the shoulder joint has been repositioned, your physician may immobilize your shoulder using a sling or a different device for several weeks.
-Also, they may recommend icing the shoulder 3 to 4 times a week to help reduce swelling.
+Also, they may recommend icing the shoulder three to four times a week to help reduce swelling.

 Once the pain and swelling have gone down, your physician will prescribe rehabilitation exercises to strengthen the shoulder and regain flexibility.
 Rehabilitation can also help prevent the shoulder from being dislocated in the future.
 Typically, rehabilitation will begin with gentle muscle toning exercises, followed with weight training exercises once the joint begins to heal.